Vivek-04022001/documentation/plone.app.dexterity/advanced/permissions.md

 -   Views (including forms) are sometimes protected by custom permissions.
 -   Individual fields are sometimes protected by permissions, so that some users can view and edit fields that others can't see.

-It is easy to create new permissions.
+It's easy to create new permissions.
 However, be aware that it's considered good practice to use the standard permissions wherever possible and use *workflow* to control which roles are granted these permissions on a per-instance basis.

 For more basic information on permissions and how to create custom permissions read the [Security Section](https://5.docs.plone.org/develop/plone/security/index.html) in the Plone documentation.